EOSC-synergy/SQAaaS/k8s-secure/README.md

 In order to be successful, the request to `/introspect` must also include a basic authorization header `'Authorization: Basic <code>'`, where `code` is the result of: *base64(<client_id>:<client_secret>)*.
-The client id and secret must exist and be enabled in IdP.
+The client id and secret must exist and be enabled beforehand in the IdP.

 ## The Setup